Mystery and Crime Fiction posted November 3, 2024 | Chapters: | 1 2 -3- 4... |

 Eleanor compressed a gasp — recognizing the threat for what it was — another dagger to her heart.

-The guard reached his cell and gave a questioning glance at Doyle, unaware of Eleanor's presence.
+The guard reached his cell and gave a questioning glance at Doyle.
 "Everything alright, John?" he asked, glancing around the cell.

 Doyle looked around the cell, noting that Eleanor had disappeared.
 "Just fine, Henry.
 Just spilled some water."